E12

 How to Fix / Troubleshooting

-Safety first: Turn OFF the vacuum and remove the battery pack.
+Safety first: Turn off the vacuum and remove the battery pack.

-Warning: Do not block vents with your hand or soft furnishings during use; this can rapidly overheat the unit.
+Warning: Do not block the vents with your hand or soft furnishings during use; this can rapidly overheat the unit.

 Advertisements